discourse/message_bus/README.md

 # MessageBus

-A reliable, robust messaging bus for Ruby processes and web clients built on Redis.
+A reliable, robust messaging bus for Ruby processes and web clients.

 MessageBus implements a Server to Server channel based protocol and Server to Web Client protocol (using polling, long-polling or long-polling + streaming)